franscwa/Breach-Monitoring/README.md

 # Data Breach Monitoring Web App

-The aim of this project is to allow a user to easily monitor a list of credentials, giving them the option to notify them and/or each individual user based on their use case rise)
+The aim of this project is to allow a user to easily monitor a list of credentials, giving them the option to notify them and/or each individual user based on their use case)

 ##